nvanbenschoten/motion/README.md

 --------------

 There are three attributes that can be changed to adjust the parallax effect of the ImageView.
-Each can be accessed either through xml attributes or through Java functions.
+Each can be accessed either through XML attributes or through Java functions.

 * parallaxIntensity - adjusts the strength of the parallax effect, giving control over the perceived depth of the view.